wise-old-man/wise-old-man/docs/docs/guides/2_how-to-join-a-competition.md

 - Your player profile exists on Wise Old Man (opted into tracking).
 See: [`/guides/how-to-start-tracking`](/guides/how-to-start-tracking)

 ### Competition Types
+> *Note: Only the creator of a competition can add participants - it is not possible to view who this is.*

-#### User-created competitions
+#### User-created Competitions
 - Typically created for a group of friends who don't necessarily belong to the same group (clan) on the website.
-- Only the host can add participants - it is not possible to view who the host is.
-- There is not an on-site Join or Request to Join feature.

-#### Group-created competitions
+#### Group-created Competitions
-- Created by a group’s leaders/admins.
-- Typically restricted to group members.
+- Typically created by a group's leaders/admins and restricted to group members.
-- Only group leaders can add participants (usually from their group roster).
-- You may need to contact a group leader to be added.

-### How to participate
+### How To Join

 1. Ensure your profile exists and is up to date
-   1. If you’ve never been tracked, follow the Start Tracking guide to create your profile.
+   1. If you’ve never been tracked, see: [`/guides/how-to-start-tracking`](/guides/how-to-start-tracking)
    2. Consider requesting a fresh update so the host can validate your stats.

 2. Find an active competition
-   1. Browse `https://wiseoldman.net/competitions` and filter by metric, status, and/or type.
+   1. Browse [`https://wiseoldman.net/competitions`](https://wiseoldman.net/competitions) and filter by metric, status, and/or type.
    2. Open the competition page and read its description/rules for any listed contact info.

 3. Contact the right person
-   1. User-created competitions: The host isn’t identifiable on-site.
-Reach out where you discovered the competition (Discord, clan chat, forum post) and provide your RuneScape name and a link to your Wise Old Man profile.
+   1. User-created competitions: Reach out where you discovered the competition (Discord, clan chat, forum post), provide your RuneScape name, and request to join.
    2. Group-created competitions: Contact a leader/admin of the hosting group (check the group’s page or posted socials) and ask to be added.

-4. Get added by the host/leader
+4. Get added by the host
-   1. The host/leader will add you manually.
+   1. The host will add you manually.
 You’ll appear in the participant list when added.
    2. If team-based, specify which team you should join (if applicable).

+### Ensuring Accurate Gains
+> *In order for gains to be accurate, you must be ranked in the corresponding competiton metric.*

+> *Using the Wise Old Man RuneLite plugin will help make sure you have the required **two** snapshots during the competition but you should always verify that the website has your expected competition values.*

+1. Log out **AFTER** the competition has started.
+2. Go to your player profile and click the `Update` button.
+3. Log back in to the game
+4. Log out **BEFORE** the competition has ended.
+5. Go to your player profile and click the `Update` button.

 ### Tips
 - Join early so organizers have time to add you before the start time.